tsatria03/CookyCraze/docks/readme.txt

 Achievements.
 Track your progress and earn recognition for milestones across every part of the game.

 There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
 The menu is organised into six categories: baking, baking slots manager, economy, events, blackjack, and slot machine.
 Each category label shows how many achievements it contains.
 The main menu shows how many you have unlocked out of the total across all categories.
 Opening a category shows how many you have unlocked out of the total for that category, with unlocked ones listed first followed by locked ones.
 Pressing enter on an unlocked achievement shows a dialog with its description that you can read at your own pace.
 Pressing enter on a locked achievement gives you a cryptic hint about what you need to do to earn it.
 When you earn an achievement during play, it is stored in the achievements buffer.
-If baking mode is off, it shows as a dismissible dialog so you can read it immediately.
+If baking mode is off, it shows as a dismissible dialog.
 If baking mode is on, it is announced non-interruptively so automated play is not interrupted.

 Quests.
 Complete a set of objectives to unlock the prestige option and start a new run with a permanent bonus.

 Quests are automatically assigned at the start of each prestige cycle using a difficulty based system.
 Each quest has a difficulty from 1 to 10, and the active slots are spread evenly across the difficulty range so you always get a balanced mix from easy to hard.
 Required quests occupy their difficulty slot directly, and random quests fill the rest.
 The number of active quests is configurable in quests.table and is capped at 10.
-The game ships with 60 quests across 12 trackable stats with 5 difficulty tiers each, so the pool has plenty of variety.
+The game ships with 60 quests across 12 trackable stats with 5 difficulty tiers each.
 Rerolling replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.
 The quests screen shows a list of all active quests sorted from easiest to hardest by difficulty.
 Arrow to any quest and the detail box updates automatically, showing the description, current progress toward the threshold, and whether the quest is complete or incomplete.
-Once the quest completion requirement is met, the prestige button becomes available.
-Whether that means completing one quest or all of them is configurable in quests.table using the require_all setting.
+The prestige button is always available once you reach the minimum rank, but whether you receive a reward depends on your quest completion status and the require_all setting in quests.table.

 If you want a different quest, arrow to it in the quests menu and press the reroll button.
-Rerolling replaces only that quest with a new random one of the same difficulty, leaving the rest of your active quests untouched.
+Rerolling replaces only that quest with a new random one of the same difficulty.
 The reroll button does not appear when a required quest is focused.
 Rerolling deducts a cost from a configurable stat, and the cost increases each time you reroll using compounding scaling.
 The reroll count resets at the start of each prestige cycle so costs go back to base.

 Prestige.
 Reset your progress and earn a permanent bonus that carries into every future run.

-Once the quest completion requirement is met and you reach the minimum rank, the prestige option becomes available.
-Whether you need to complete one quest or all of them depends on the require_all setting in quests.table.
-Pressing it opens a confirmation dialog explaining what resets and what carries over before you commit.
+Once you reach the minimum rank, the prestige option becomes available.
+Pressing it opens a confirmation dialog explaining what resets and what carries over, and whether you will receive a reward based on your current quest completion status.
-Each prestige increases your prestige level by one and applies a permanent additive multiplier bonus to your stats.
-The multiplier stacks with each prestige, so prestige 1 gives a 10 percent bonus, prestige 2 gives 20 percent, and so on.

 When you prestige, the following are reset: cookies, coins, rank, all upgrade purchases, baking slots, and baking and economy stats.
-The following are kept: your prestige level and multiplier bonus, all achievements and achievement progress, minigame unlocks, minigame stats, and preferences.
+The following are kept: your prestige level, all achievements and achievement progress, minigame unlocks, minigame stats, and preferences.

+Whether you receive a reward depends on the require_all setting in quests.table.
+If you have not met the quest requirement, nothing is gained.
+Certain prestige levels award a milestone reward, and all other levels fall back to a default reward if one is configured.
-Certain prestige levels also award a one time bonus reward at the start of your new run, such as a flat stat boost or a percentage of what you had when you prestiged.
-After the prestige message you will always receive a second notification telling you what you gained, or letting you know that nothing was gained if that prestige level has no milestone reward.
+After the prestige message you will always receive a second notification telling you what you gained, or letting you know that nothing was gained.
-All prestige settings, multipliers, and milestone rewards are fully configurable in prestige.table.
+All prestige settings and milestone rewards are fully configurable in prestige.table.

 Save slots.